 On the opposite side to Courchevel is Val Thorens, the highest point of the Three Valleys, and the highest ski resort in Europe sitting at 2,300 m.
 Due to the height, Val Thorens is a popular ski resort with a great snow record and a long ski season.
 Luxury catered chalets are rare in Val Thorens but if you are looking for a luxury ski holiday with a ski-in ski-out chalet then look no further than Chalet La Datcha VT.
 This chalet is unique to say the least with its own golf simulator to challenge family and friends, a Formula 1 simulator to race around your favorite track, and also plenty of wellness for the those who wish to take more of a back seat.

-There is lots on offer in the largest interconnected ski area for both skiers and non-skiers.
+There are lots on offer in the largest interconnected ski area for both skiers and non-skiers.
 The next question is where do you stay for your Three Valleys luxury ski chalet holiday?
 We have a selection of luxury catered ski chalets and luxury self-catered chalets in the Three Valleys so if you need any assistance with choosing the perfect chalet for your group, our team of Ski Specialists at Ultimate Luxury Chalets will be more than happy to help!
 You can send an email or call us on +44 (0)1202 203653.